oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 {% img blog/jhipster-ci-cd/circleci-project.png alt:"CircleCI project setup form" width:"450" %}{: .center-image }

 Do the same for the `gateway` project.
-The configuration triggers an initial pipeline execution that might fail, because you still must set up DockerHub credentials for both projects, allowing CircleCI to push the container images.
+The configuration triggers an initial pipeline execution that will fail, because you still must set up DockerHub credentials for both projects, allowing CircleCI to push the container images.
 At the `store` project page, on the top right, choose **Project Settings**.
 Then choose **Environment Variables**.
 Click **Add Environment Variable**. and set the following values:

 - Name: DOCKERHUB_PASS
 - Value: your DockerHub password, or better, a DockerHub access token if you have 2FA enabled.

-**Note**: For creating a DockerHub access token, sign in to DockerHub, and choose **Account Settings** in the top right user menu.
+**Note**: For creating a DockerHub access token, sign in to [DockerHub](https://hub.docker.com/), and choose **Account Settings** in the top right user menu.
 Then, on the left menu, choose **Security**.
-Click **New Access Token** and set a description for the token, for example, _circleci-store_.
+Click **New Access Token** and set a description for the token, for example, _circleci_.
 Then click **Generate** and copy the new token.
+You can use the same token for both projects `store` and `gateway`.

 Once a project is set up in CircleCI, a pipeline is triggered each time a commit is pushed to the configured branch.
 The pipeline in execution appears on the **Dashboard** page.
 You can also manually trigger the pipeline from the **Dashboard** if you choose the project and branch from the pipeline filters, and then click **Trigger Pipeline**.
 Before moving on to the next section, manually execute the store pipeline and the gateway pipeline once, to push the first image of each to DockerHub.